saint11/DeadWeight/source/bestiary.md

 A big goblin with a sack on his back and a big pole with a hook.
 The sack contains meat for the matriarch and sometimes living captured people or animals.

 <monster id="bugbear">

-A feral gremlin that ate human flesh, oversized and always hungry.
-Bugbears are so unstable that even the goblins don't like to have them around.
+A feral gremlin that ate fresh human meat, oversized and always hungry.
+Bugbears are so unstable that even the goblins don't like to have them around and will avoid letting gremlins near human meat.

 <monster id="goblin_matriarch">